Import work items from an Excel file

 | LbrConv | Number |

-If labor cost rates (LbrBaseCostRate or LbrBurdenCostRate) are specified in the spreadsheet, it's recommended to also specify the LbrConv and LbrUnits fields.
+If labor cost rates (LbrBaseCostRate or LbrBurdenCostRate) are specified in the spreadsheet, it's recommended to specify also the LbrConv and LbrUnits fields.
 If the labor sell rate column (LbrSellRate) is not included in the spreadsheet as recommended, the rate will default to the sum of the labor base cost rate (LbrBaseCostRate) and the labor burden cost rate (LbrBurdenCostRate).
-If hours, days, weeks, or months is used in the LbrUnits column, Sage Construction Management will automatically calculate the correct man-hours for the line item.
-For example, if the Quantity is 24 and the LbrConv is 0.5, then LbrQty = Quantity * LbrConv = 24 * 0.5 = 12 The LbrUnit field must be 10 characters or less.
+If hours, days, weeks, or months are used in the LbrUnits column, Sage Construction Management will automatically calculate the correct man-hours for the line item.
+For example, if the Quantity is 24 and the LbrConv is 0.5, then LbrQty = Quantity * LbrConv = 24 * 0.5 = 12 The LbrUnit field must be 10 characters or fewer.
 The following units are recognized and supported:

 |